jmcalalang/Ansible_Meetups/README.md

 ## Useful Information about the MVP and Ansible

 ### Module Documentation
-The MVP is also already setup with some working modules, for a more in-depth view of the modules we will be working with:
+The MVP is also already setup all current F5 modules, for a more in-depth view of the modules we will be working with:
 [Ansible Module Documents Used in this Collection](docs/MODULES.md)

 ### Ansible Roles
-This ansible repository is organized into roles.
+This Ansible repository is organized into roles.
 Roles are collections of templates, files, tasks, and variables.
 Tasks are organized based on the particular module they are implementing.
 For example, the bigip_device_ntp module is a subdirectory under the onboarding role and has a task set_ntp.yml (*roles/tasks/bigip_device_ntp/set_ntp.yml*).